 |Run length||Short / medium||Short / medium / long|

-Our presses, the Vision and the Thallo, are hybrid machines.
+Our press, the DG-Vision, is a hybrid machine.
 This means that all kinds of modules can be added to the web offset press.
 For example, a flexo module can easily be integrated in the machine to add a special coating to your print job.

 The flexography printing process consist of: